The term “head and neck cancer” refers to a number of forms of cancer which may affect the:

 A national, highly specialist psychological service based at North Bristol NHS Trust, supporting adults (16+) with appearance-related distress.
 They can provide face-to-face and remote support via NHS Attend AnyWhere.
 Please speak to your GP or healthcare professional to discuss a referral.

 Please have a look at the NHS conditions page for official guidance on the different types of head and neck cancer, and links to more information about treatments available on the NHS.
-You will also find information about the current impact of coronavirus (COVID-19) on NHS services.
+You will also find out what treatments are available on the NHS and how to seek help.